Introduction

 The position statement that was developed from the research question is as follows:

-• Canadian women made measureable and lasting progress toward social equality during the 1920s – the decade really did “roar” for women in Canada.
+• Canadian women made measurable and lasting progress toward social equality during the 1920s – the decade really did “roar” for women in Canada.

 Over the next several sections, use the sources of information which have been selected for you to find evidence to support the position statement.